hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 must commit the warrior to making the leap before rolling the dice to see how far he jumps.
 If he fails to make it all the way across, he falls through the gap (see page 6).

 Sprint: The warrior may triple his Movement rate when he runs or charges, rather than doubling it as normal.
 Acrobat: The warrior is incredibly supple and agile.
 He may fall or jump from a height of up to 12" without taking any damage if he passes a single Initiative test, and can re-roll failed Diving Charge rolls.

-He can still only make a diving charge from a height of up to 6".
-Lightning Reflexes: If the warrior is charged he will ‘strike first’ against those that charged that turn.
-As the charger(s) will also normally ‘strike first’ (for charging), the order of attack between the charger(s) and the warrior with this skill will be determined by comparing Initiative values.
+Lightning Reflexes: The Warrior negates the 'strikes first' bonus of any model that charges them.

 Jump Up: The warrior can regain his footing in an instant, springing to his feet immediately if he is Knocked Down.
 The warrior may ignore Knocked Down results when rolling for injuries, unless he is Knocked Down because of a successful save from wearing a helmet or because he has the No Pain special rule.
 Dodge: A warrior with this skill is nimble and as fast as quicksilver.
-He can avoid any hits from a missile weapon on a D6 roll of 5+.
-Note that this roll is taken against missiles as soon as a hit is scored to see whether the warrior dodges it or not, before rolling to wound, and before any effects from other skills or equipment (such as lucky charms).
+They gain a 5+ Ward Save against all missiles and Magic Missiles.

 Scale Sheer Surfaces: A warrior with this skill can scale even the highest wall or fence with ease.
-He can climb up or down a height equal to twice his normal Movement, and does not need to make Initiative tests when doing so.
-Fast Strike: The warrior may choose to make a single Fast Strike in Hand-to-Hand instead of his normal complement of Attacks.
-The warrior picks which weapon he is striking with and adds a d6 to his Initiative to determine at what order the strike is resolved, max of

-10. Not usable with any weapon that requires 2 Hands to use.
+They no longer require Initiative tests for climbing.
+(Jumping down still requires them).

 Roll Dodge: The warrior can ignore the 2" Interception rule when charging in to Hand-to-Hand combat.

 Fleet Footed: The warrior gains +1 to his base Movement.
-Flee: If the Hero breaks and runs while in Hand-to-Hand combat, his opponents do not get an automatic hit upon him.
-Rather, they hit on a 4+.
-Additionally, the Hero's player may roll 3d6 instead of the normal 2d6 and pick which 2 dice he prefers to determine the number of inches the Hero flees.

-#### Alchemy Ability

-By Ed Hastings (killershrike@home.com)
-Roll a D6 and consult the appropriate chart.
-If you get the same Alchemy Ability twice, roll again or increase amount by 1 Dice, i.e.
-D3 becomes 2D3, D6 becomes 2D6, etc
-D6 Alchemy Ability
-1 Make Firebomb: The Alchemist may prepare 1D3 Firebombs for this battle.
-Unused Fire bombs may be sold for 25 GC each after the game is over.
-2 Make Fire Arrows: The Alchemist prepares enough fire arrows (bolts) for uses with his Crossbow Pistol.
-If not use during the game they may be sold for 15 GC after the game.
-3 Make Flash Powder: The Alchemist may prepare D3 uses of Flash Powder for use.
-Unused Flash Powder uses may be sold for 15 gold each after the game.
-4 Make Glue Bombs: The Alchemist prepares D6 Glue Bombs for use.
-Treat Glue Bombs exactly as Nets.
-Unused Glue Bombs may be sold for 3 GC each after the game.
-5 Make Sleep Powder: The Alchemist prepares D3 uses of Sleep Powder.
-Sleep Powder is used exactly as Blessed Water (Thrown Sx2, no move or range penalty), may also be used in Hand-to-Hand in which case WS is used to hit.
-If hit the target must roll under their Toughness or become Stunned.
-Unused sacks of Sleep Powder may be sold for 15 GC each after the game.
-6 Make Potion of Healing: The Alchemist prepares D6 vials of Healing Potion.
-It is used as Blessed Water.
-If hit the target regains a single wound and if Stunned becomes Knocked Down.
-May also be used on self or on friendly models in Base-to-Base without needing to roll to hit.
-Unused vials of Healing Potion may be sold for 5 GC each after the game.

 #### Assassin Special Skills

-Backstabber: The Assassin specializes in attacking his targets when their back is turned.
-The Assassin may charge an opponent he cannot see (he knows you’re there!) as long as the target model is within his charge reach.
-If he does this, he surprises his opponent and receives a +1 to hit him with all attacks and any rolls on the Serious Injuries chart are at +1.
-This bonus lasts for the first round of combat only, as his opponent will swiftly recover his wits if he survives the initial assault.
+Backstabber: The assassin specializes in attacking his targets when their back is turned.
+If The Assassin charges a foe from outside of line of sight (therefore needing an Initiative Test to do so) they surprise their opponent and receive a +1 to hit with all attacks and any Injury Rolls are at +1.
-Silent Strike: As masters of camouflage the character is allowed to charge out of hiding and strike silently at his opponent and then he disappears into the shadows again.
-Roll a D6 on a 5+ the character is allowed to charge and attack.
-The opponent(s) may strike back.
-If uninjured, the character disappears to his original hiding place again.
-The distance from hiding place and back into hiding, may not exceed the characters maximum movement (2xM, or 3xM with sprint, thus if more them half of the movement is spent to charge, no hiding is possible anymore).
-If he fails the die roll he charges out and it is treated like a normal charge.
-Ultimate Kill: The assassin goes for the kill-spot, which is almost an assured one way trip to the grave yard.
-The character in hand to hand combat forgoes all extra Hand-to-Hand-attacks and concentrates on one very well placed attack.
-The attack will be +1 to hit, +1 to wound, +1 on the injury roll.
-This skill can only be used if the character has 2 or more attacks on his profile.
-Does not work together with Ultimate specialist or strike to injure.
-Does not work with black powder weapons.
+This bonus lasts for the first round of combat only, as their opponent will swiftly recover their wits if they survive the initial assault.

+Silent Takedown: If an Assassin manages to _incapacitate_ a target within the same round of combat as they charged it they may make an immediate free movement of up to 2".
+Assuming this movement would put them into a position to do so, they may then go into hiding.
+This move may not take them into combat with a new enemy.

+Opportunistic Killer: An assassin's preferred foe is an oblivious one.
+If an assassin completes a diving charge against an unengaged foe they gain the _Killing Blow_ special rule for that round of combat.

 Master of Poisons: The assassin is a master in brewing up different poisons.
-If the hero does not search for rare items, he has the time to brew up 3D-1 portions of dark venom or black lotus.
-He can come up empty, but those are the hazards of trying these intricate things on the move.
+If the hero does not search for rare items, they may brew up D3-1 portions of either dark venom or black lotus.
+It may come up empty, but those are the hazards of trying these intricate things on the move.
 The portions are large enough for one weapon and need to be used for the next battle as they are less stable then normally purchased poisons.

-Shadow Defence: As it is considered bad form to get injured on an assignment there are special defensive moves that make an assassin even better in surviving.
-The character is allowed to parry, with re- roll, with any weapon he uses.
-If the weapon already has the ability to parry, it is allowed to parry with an equal or higher dice roll, which can also be re-rolled.
-Hide in Shadows: The Assassin can blend into the shadows so that his opponents will not see him.
-As long as he is within 1" of a wall or other linear obstacle (hedge, fence, well, etc), opposing models must pass an Initiative test in order to charge or shoot at him.
-Ultimate Specialist: These characters are so highly trained that they can use hand-to-hand weapons in a very efficient way.
-They gain +1WS and +1 on the injury roll.
-Does not work together with Ultimate Kill or Strike to Injure.
+Master of Disguise: Paranoia is rewarded in Mordheim, and warriors quickly learn to watch the shadows and remember to look up.
+In the chaos of a skirmish innovative thinking can even turn a direct assault into a surprise!
+Before the start of a game the Assassin's owner may choose to have the Assassin replace a henchman in either their own or a Formal Ally's warbands.
+Secretly make a note of which henchman has been replaced.
+The disguised assassin gains the equipment and stats of that henchman until they are revealed.
+An assassin is automatically revealed if they are charged, or they be revealed at the start of their owning player's turn.
+Once an assassin is revealed they immediately recover their own gear and behave as normal.
+Assassins may not disguise themselves as Monstrous Infantry, no amount of low-brimmed hats and hunching will make an Elf look like a convincing Ogre.

+Hitman: The Assassin is a master of acting natural and hiding in plain sight, allowing them to go into Hiding even if in the open and in line of sight of an enemy.
+This ability ceases to work for the rest of the battle if the assassin attacks an enemy or attempts to pick up loot.

 Infiltration: The Assassin with this skill is always placed on the battlefield after the opposing warband and can be placed anywhere on the table as long as it is out of sight of the opposing warband and